Long Live Freedom: Cast

-Production and Distribution
+Production and distribution

-The movie was produced by BiBi Film and RAI Cinema.
+The movie was produced by BiBi Film and Rai Cinema.
 The post-production was carried out by Reset VFX S.r.l..

 The distribution of the movie is by 01 Distribution.

+Reception

+Long Live Freedom has an approval rating of 44% on review aggregator website Rotten Tomatoes, based on 16 reviews, and an average rating of 5.8/10.
+Metacritic assigned the film a weighted average score of 42 out of 100, based on 6 critics, indicating "mixed or average reviews".